badmrfrosty/OpenSMTPD-book/src/chapters/1010_Introduction.md

 in order to route mails to their destination.

 The software is distributed for free under the ISC license.
-It imposes no restrictions for both private and commercial uses.
-The license grants permission to use, copy, modify and distribute the software for any purpose, with or without fee, as long as the copyright and the permission notices appear in all copies.
+The ISC license allows for unrestricted use, modification, and distribution of the software, with the reminder to uphold copyright and permission notices.
 The code is offered to the community, you are allowed to sell it and/or make a derivative work without giving back anything, all you have to remember is that karma is a bitch.